Ubuntu version history: Ubuntu 10.10 (Maverick Meerkat)

 The naming of Ubuntu 10.10 (Maverick Meerkat) was announced by Shuttleworth on 2 April 2010, along with the release's goals of improving the netbook experience and a server focus on hybrid cloud computing.
 Ubuntu 10.10 was released on 10 October 2010 (10.10.10) at 10:10:10 UTC.
-This is a departure from the traditional schedule of releasing at the end of October to get "the perfect 10", and a playful reference to The Hitchhiker's Guide to the Galaxy, since, in binary, 101010 is equal to the number 42, the "Answer to the Ultimate Question of Life, the Universe and Everything" within the series.
-It is Canonical's 13th release of Ubuntu.
+This was a departure from the traditional schedule of releasing an update at the end of October, and this change was made in order to get "the perfect 10", and a playful reference to The Hitchhiker's Guide to the Galaxy, since, in binary, 101010 is equal to the number 42, the "Answer to the Ultimate Question of Life, the Universe and Everything" within the series.
 Support ended on 10 April 2012.
 New features included the new Unity interface for the Netbook Edition, a new default photo manager, Shotwell, replacing F-Spot, the ability to purchase applications in the Software Center, and an official Ubuntu font used by default.